Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Experiments

 \subsubsection{Influence of the Number of Future Steps}

 To investigate how future gradients contribute to improved transferability, we use {HRA$_{imp}$} as an example and report the attack performance in Figure~\ref{futr_grad}.
 The results show that a longer update horizon generally enhances performance.
 However, in some cases, an excessively long horizon begins to degrade it.
-For example, when attacking CLIP$_{\text{ViT-L/14}}$, extending the horizon from 1 to 2 steps improves transferability, whereas further increasing it from 2 to 4 steps leads to a slight performance drop.
+For example, when attacking CLIP${\text{ViT-B/16}}$, extending the horizon from 1 to 2 steps improves transferability, whereas further increasing it from 2 to 4 steps leads to a slight performance drop.
 This degradation occurs because too many update steps cause the perturbation to overfit the source model’s gradients, thereby weakening its transferability to other models.

-In terms of computational cost, on a workstation equipped with an NVIDIA L40s GPU, the training time of the proposed method with a number of steps of $0, 1, 2, 3, 4$ is $229, 309, 553, 675, 675$, respectively.
-Overall, step = 2 provides the best trade-off between performance and efficiency, and the associated computational overhead remains acceptable.
+In terms of computational cost for incorporating future update information, on a workstation equipped with an NVIDIA L40s GPU, the training time of the proposed method for $0$, $1$, $2$, $3$, and $4$ steps is $229$, $309$, $553$, $675$, and $675$ seconds, respectively.
+Overall, using $2$ steps provides the best trade-off between performance and efficiency, with an acceptable computational overhead.